 We expect that significant additional capital may be needed in the future to continue our planned operations, including conducting clinical trials, commercialization efforts, expanded research and development activities and costs associated with operating a public company.
 To raise capital, we may sell common stock, convertible securities or other equity securities in one or more transactions at prices and in a manner we determine from time to time.
+We may also sell our common stock as part of entering into strategic alliances, creating joint ventures or collaborations or entering into additional licensing arrangements with third parties that we believe will complement or augment our development and commercialization efforts.
 If we sell common stock, convertible securities or other equity securities, investors may be materially diluted by subsequent sales.
 Such sales may also result in material dilution to our existing stockholders, and new investors could gain rights, preferences and privileges senior to the holders of our common stock.

-Pursuant to the 2018 Plan, our management is authorized to grant stock options to our employees, directors and consultants.

-Initially, the aggregate number of shares of our common stock that may be issued pursuant to stock awards under the 2018 Plan is 9,335,850 shares.
-Additionally, the number of shares of our common stock reserved for issuance under the 2018 Plan will automatically increase on January 1 of each year, beginning on January 1, 2019 and continuing through and including January 1, 2028, by 5% of the total number of shares of our capital stock outstanding on December 31 of the preceding calendar year, or a lesser number of shares determined by our board of directors.
-Unless our board of directors elects not to increase the number of shares available for future grant each year, our stockholders may experience additional dilution, which could cause our stock price to
+Pursuant to the 2018 Plan, our management is authorized to grant stock options and RSU awards to our employees, directors and consultants.
+We have registered on Form S-8 all shares of common stock that are issuable under our 2018 Plan.
+Additionally, the number of shares of our common stock reserved for issuance under the 2018 Plan will automatically increase on January 1 of each year and continuing through and including January 1, 2028, by 5% of the total number of shares of our capital stock outstanding on December 31 of the preceding calendar year, or a lesser number of shares determined by our board of directors.
+Unless our board of directors elects not to increase the number of shares available for future grant each year, our stockholders may experience additional dilution, which could cause our stock price to fall.

-We have broad discretion in the use of the net proceeds from our IPO and may not use them effectively.
+We have broad discretion in the use of the net proceeds from our IPO and our prior financings and may not use them effectively.

-Our management has broad discretion in the application of the net proceeds from our IPO, including for any of the purposes described in the section of the Prospectus entitled "Use of Proceeds".
-Because of the number and variability of factors that will determine our use of the net proceeds from our IPO, their ultimate use may vary substantially from the use described in the Prospectus.
-Our management might not apply our net proceeds in ways that ultimately increase the value of your investment.
+Our management has broad discretion in the application of the net proceeds from our IPO, including for any of the purposes described in the section of our final prospectus, filed with the SEC on October 11, 2018, titled "Use of Proceeds".
+Because of the number and variability of factors that will determine our use of the net proceeds from our IPO, their ultimate use may vary substantially from the use described in the final prospectus.
+Our management might not apply our net proceeds or our net proceeds from prior financings in ways that ultimately increase the value of your investment.
 The failure by our management to apply these funds effectively could harm our business.
-Pending their use, we may invest the net proceeds from our IPO in short-term, investment-grade, interest-bearing securities.
+Pending their use, we may invest the net proceeds from our IPO and prior financings in short-term, investment-grade, interest-bearing securities.
 These investments may not yield a favorable return to our stockholders.
-If we do not invest or apply the net proceeds from our IPO in ways that enhance stockholder value, we may fail to achieve expected financial results, which could cause our stock price to decline.
+If we do not invest or apply the net proceeds from our IPO and prior financings in ways that enhance stockholder value, we may fail to achieve expected financial results, which could cause our stock price to decline.